MechInterpreter/Case_Studies/securebank/README.md

 2. Install Git:

-    - Download and install Git from here.
+    - Download and install Git.

 ### Clone the Repository
 Copy and paste the following code into your command terminal: